tl;dr:

 sudo apk add gcc gsl pkgconf R # should suffice

 In this package, we frequently solve an ordinary differential equation model in the context of biological experiments.
 This can be done using deSolve, but we prefer to use the solvers from the GNU Scientific Library, GSL (the gsl_odeiv2 library).
-We have written an interface to these solvers (called rgsl).
-The user facing interface is designed around the idea of simulation experiments: a list of instructions that result in a model simulation, possibly with multiple calls to the ODE solver to obtain the final time-series.

-This experiment oriented interface is more convenient in our context (and usually much faster than using deSolve).
-The GSL is a system level dependency, which R cannot install by itself, usually the admin of your machine can do this (on the cluster).
+The GNU Scientific Library (GSL) is a system level dependency, which R cannot install by itself.
+Usually the administrator of your machine can do this (on the cluster).
 If that is you (e.g. on your laptop) and you don’t have GSL yet, then it is usually a one or two line command to install it.

 System Prerequisites

-If you are using an apple device, then you need a package manager that macbooks don’t come pre-configured with.
-One such package-manager is homebrew (this is unofficial work funded by donations) - install it using the command pasted on the homebrew homepage.
-You are probably already using it or something very similar, but if not then please do.
+If you are using an apple device, then you need some package manager that macbooks don’t come pre-configured with (which is a bummer).
+One such package-manager is homebrew, this is unofficial work by volunteers, funded by donations.
+Install it using the command pasted on the homebrew homepage.

 GNU Scientific Library and pkg-config

-To compile C sources at all (with or without gsl) requires a c compiler.
-We also need system specific compiler options related to linking and the location where gsl is stored.
+But, we also need system specific compiler options related to linking and the location where libgsl is stored.
 These compiler options can look like this: -lgsl -lgslcblas -lm, but also more complex (this depends on your system) – in an HPC environment they will almost certainly be very different.

 We use pkg-config to determine the right compiler options (or pkgconf, which does the same thing (but faster)); pkg-config is available for macOS, GNU Linux, Unix, and *BSD (even Windows, not that it helps).